 Tell Bosnian Prime Minister Denis Zvizdić to stop the brutal retaliation of Tuzla Kvarc!

-The Coalition is strongly supporting efforts by Gjorgji Lazarevski and Zvonko Kostovski, whose disclosures of illegal wiretapping brought down Prime Minister Nikola Gruevski, to be reinstated to their public service jobs.
+The Coalition is pleased to have co-led the successful campaign to reinstate whistleblowers Gjorgji Lazarevski and Zvonko Kostovski, whose disclosures of illegal wiretapping brought down Prime Minister Nikola Gruevski.

 - Read more